alternategait/alternategait/README.md

 ## What I'm working on
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=alternategait&theme=buefy)](https://git.io/streak-stats)

 Working to build skills in JavaScript and MERN stack to create beautiful, useful and functional websites.
-A big project is in the works for families and caregives of people requring physical assistance for daily activities.
+A big project is in the works for families and caregivers of people requring physical assistance for daily activities.

 ## Some projects I'm proud of